THE AMAZON LEAGUE

 KEY ASKS:

-1. A binding political decision at COP30
+1. A binding political decision following COP30

 2. Ambitious national climate plans